typingmind-cloud-backup

 The sync button in the sidebar shows a colored dot indicating the current status.
 The dot is only visible when the extension is configured and has performed a sync operation.

-V3 is a major rewrite and is not backward compatible with backups created by older versions (V1 or V2).
+V3 was a major rewrite and is not backward compatible with backups created by older versions (V1 or V2).

 ⚠️ Important Compatibility Notes